 This stems from the fact that nobody treats Journal Club meetings as business meetings.
 Journal Club becomes a “discussion” in a terrible sense: there are no quantifiable goals, no concrete questions to be answered, no tangible results that can be recorded.
 Perhaps one exception is clinical journal clubs where the concrete question is whether given research paper helps us to treat patients better.

 First, person in charge of the Journal Club (the main stakeholder in the group) should state clearly goals of the meeting.
-For example, PI can say:
+For example, PI can say (and regularly repeat):

 I want us to read papers and learn what experiments we can do better than others using our awesome technology